flexflow/flexflow-train/lib/utils/include/utils/graph/README.md

     E --> E
 ```

-Note that the node names are just nameless things: they have no apparent ordering or other meaning besides representing the topology of the graph.
+Note that the node names are completely arbitrary: they have no apparent ordering or other meaning besides representing the topology of the graph.
 This is the case with all of the 4 core graph classes.
 Nodes are of type `Node`, and from a user perspective are simply opaque handles, and source and destination indices should similarly be considered opaque from a user point of view.
 In addition, nodes should only be used in the context of their graph, so comparing or checking equality of nodes between different graphs (even of the same type) is undefined behavior[^1].